-Scientists identify new therapeutic target for coronary heart diseaseFebruary 14th, 2013 in Cardiology /
+Scientists identify new therapeutic target for coronary heart diseaseFebruary 14, 2013 in Medicine & Health / Cardiology

 Scientists investigating how certain genes affect an individual's risk of developing coronary heart disease have identified a new therapeutic target, according to research published today in The American Journal of Human Genetics.